mhmdfaqih/Space-Man/README.md

 Can be found on telegram as [Angkasa](https://t.me/leoangkasaaa).

-Support channel [Story Leo](https://t.me/storyangkasa), where you can ask for help about [Molana](https://t.me/Betterthaanhecan), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+Support channel [StoryLeo](https://t.me/storyangkasa), where you can ask for help about [Molana](https://t.me/Betterthaanhecan), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 Name Bot as at [Athaya](https://t.me/athaya13bot)